undefinedSpace/daemon/README.md

     cmake .
     make

-As a result, you should see the **file_status** binary file into the ./bin directory.
+As a result, you should see the **daemon** binary file into the source directory.

 ## How to use